Olasuposamuel/IMDb-Movie-Analysis-Python/README.md

-# IMDb Movie Analysis using Python
+# IMDb Movie Analysis Python

 ## Project Overview
 This project explores and analyzes movie industry trends using the IMDb/TMDB movie dataset with Python in Jupyter Notebook.
 The analysis focuses on understanding movie performance through revenue, profit, genres, directors, and release trends.